Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Experiment

-\textbf{Baselines.} Our proposed \model \space is a general multimodal FR framework that can be seamlessly integrated with existing ID-based FR models.
+\paragraph{Baselines.} Our proposed \model \space is a general multimodal FR framework that can be seamlessly integrated with existing ID-based FR models.
 To verify its versatility, we select three advanced ID-based FR models as the backbones, including FedNCF~\cite{perifanis2022federated}, PFedRec~\cite{zhang2023dual} and FedRAP~\cite{li2024federated}.
-In addition, we include three existing multimodal FR models as baselines for comparison, including FedMMR, AMMFRS and FedMR.
-In addition, we extend a centralized multimodal recommendation model~\cite{zhang2017joint} to the federated setting (named FedMLP) by employing an MLP-based fusion strategy on the client side, thereby enriching the comparison pool with a comprehensive coverage of commonly used multimodal fusion techniques.
-More details can be found in Appendix.
+In addition, we include three existing multimodal FR models as baselines for comparison, including FedMMR\cite{li2024towards}, AMMFRS\cite{feng2024robust} and FedMR\cite{li2024dynamic}.
+We also extend a centralized multimodal recommendation model~\cite{zhang2017joint} to the federated setting (named FedMLP) by employing an MLP-based fusion strategy on the client side, thereby enriching the comparison pool with a comprehensive coverage of commonly used multimodal fusion techniques.
+More details can be found in Appendix \ref{app:baseline}.

-\textbf{Evaluation protocol and implementation details.} We evaluate the performance using two ranking-based metrics for top-k recommendation, \ie Hit Rate (HR@k) and Normalized Discounted Cumulative Gain (NDCG@k).
-Specifically, we predict over the full item set and calculate the metrics based on the rank of the test item within the top-50 recommendation list.
-All experiments are conducted five times, with their average results consistently reported in the paper.
-More implementation details can be found in Appendix.
+\paragraph{Evaluation protocol and implementation details.} We evaluate the performance using two ranking-based metrics for top-k recommendation, \ie Hit Rate (HR@k) and Normalized Discounted Cumulative Gain (NDCG@k).
+Details can be found in Appendix \ref{app:implementation}.